onuralpszr/clevo_backlit/README.md

 Clevo Keyboard Backlit Driver

-Originally Clevo_wmi driver has to be compiled everytime when we install a new kernel but this configuration has added DKMS support for this driver We don't have to re-compile all the time.
+Originally Clevo_wmi driver has to be compiled everytime when we install a new kernel but this configuration has added DKMS support for this driver.
+We don't have to re-compile all the time.

-When we installed the driver and enable it, we should see "/sys/devices/platform/clevo_wmi/kbled" this directory and in that directory we should able to change backlit color, predefined color effects.
+When we installed the driver and enable it, we should see this "/sys/devices/platform/clevo_wmi/kbled" directory and in that directory we should be able to change backlit color, predefined color effects.

 ## Example Usage